 After extensive research, we developed this totally unique fabric, combining all the benefits you expect from our high-performance merino fabrics, with the high performance of compression garments.
 So you don’t have to choose between the breathability, thermo-regulation, moisture wicking and the odour resistant qualities of Merino for the fit, feel and performance of a compression garment - you can have both.

-The Merino-compression Leggings are thicker and more opaque than the Altitude Tights and are similar to a traditional running legging.
-Good for warm to very cold temperatures.
+The Merino-compression Leggings are thicker and more opaque than the Altitude Tights and are similar to a firmer fitting, traditional running legging.
+Good for mild to very cold temperatures.

 Remember, almost all other types of compression garments are simply for compression and don't have thermal properties like our Merino-Compression leggings, and they will not pass the UTA mandatory gear requirements, but these will.